-Perfectly spiced and incredibly easy to prepare, this slow cooker shredded beef is super versatile and makes the best beef tacos, enchiladas + more!
-You’ll love how it saves you time (no searing required), just dump and go for the most succulent, fork tender beef.
+Perfectly spiced and incredibly easy to prepare, hese slow cooker pulled beef tacos are so easy to make!
+You’ll love how it saves you time (no searing required), so just dump-and-go for the most succulent, fork tender shredded beef for tacos and more.

 shredded meat on corn tortillas and wooden cutting board with toppings on the side